PolymerLabs/arcs/java/arcs/tools/README.md

   Generate plans from recipes.

-  This script reads recipes from a serialized manifest and generates Kotlin `Plan` classes.
+  This script reads serialized manifests and generates Kotlin files with [Plan] classes.

 Options:
   --outdir DIRECTORY   output directory; defaults to '.'